ishantrivedi25/Node-Boilerplate-code/README.md

 # Node Boilerplate code

-This code is just a skeleton structure to build APIs for Web, App and CMS with node & express.
+This code is just a skeleton structure to build RESTful APIs for Web, App and CMS with node & express.

 ## Installation